winsonchow/20newsgroup-topic-classification/README.md

 ## Future Work

 ## Acknowledgements
-Special thanks to Professor John for his guidance and support.
+Special thanks to Professor Lim for his guidance and support.